blinktenor/DND/README.md

 Download the codebase - unzip or move into the folder you wish

-Navigate to the location you placed the codebase
+Navigate to the location you placed the codebase in command line

 Install bower - type `npm i -g bower`

     -This is for managing the front end packaging

-Install nodemon - type 'npm i -g nodemon'
+Install nodemon - type `npm i -g nodemon`

     -This is for node server monitor package.
 This will host the server and allow for changes to be made on the fly.